jora05/Fake_News/README.md

-You can get the Fake News Corpus subset in the link below: https://raw.githubusercontent.com/several27/FakeNewsCorpus/master/news_sample.csv All other data files are in the respiratory
+You can get the Fake News Corpus subset in the link below: https://raw.githubusercontent.com/several27/FakeNewsCorpus/master/news_sample.csv All other data files are in the respiratory (CBS_bbc_scraped_articles.csv)

 ## File description

+[here](Part1Task1.ipynb) This file cleans, tokenizes and stemmes a subset of the whole dataset.
+[here](Part1Task2.ipynb) This file preprocesses the entire Fake News Corpus.
+[here](Part1Task3.ipynb) This file distributes the preprocessed data.
+[here](Part1Task4.ipynb) This file splits the data set into training, validation and test data.
+[here](Part2Task1-3.ipynb) This file designs a simple logistic regression model which is trained with training data and evaluated in both validation and test, together with a performance evaluation on LIAR dataset.
+[here](Part3.ipynb) This file designs an advanced logistic regression with feature engineering and grid searchCV.
+The model is then trained with training data and testes with validation and test data.
+The model is also evaluated in with a peformance measure on the LIAR dataset.
+[here](Part4Task2.ipynb) This file contains LIAR dataset and preprocesses it together with an evaluation with the advanced model.

+## Running the Notebooks
+The order which the notebooks should be run is showed below.
+1. Download and place all the required files in the same directory before running the Notebooks
+2. (Part1Task1.ipynb)
+3. (Part1Task2.ipynb)
+4. (Part1Task3.ipynb)
+5. (Part1Task4.ipynb)
+6. (Part2Task1-3.ipynb)
+7. (Part3.ipynb)
+8. (Part4Task2.ipynb)